 Does this mean you should go out and buy every style of beer glass out there?
 Probably not.
 Almost all households, restaurants, or bars have wine glasses lying around, and they make easy substitutions for beer.
 Those shakers are definitely bad, though, and they’re even occasionally ripping you off.

-I’m going to pause for a second there to think about how great of a movie that would be...
+What’s the deal with gravity, anyway?
+There is no Sandra Bullock in my glass.I’m going to pause for a second there to think about how great of a movie that would be...

 If you’ve ever heard someone describe a beer as “high gravity” or “low gravity,” they’re most likely referring to its alcohol content.
 Before fermentation begins, brewers measure something called “original gravity,” which is the measure of solids in the wort (aka unfermented beer).
 It gets very technical and the terms and units of measurement vary from country to country, but this number is an indicator of what the eventual ABV of the finished product will be.
 So no, it has nothing to do with how much a beer weighs, nor how much it will heighten or lessen your sense of gravity.

 What's the real difference between a stout and a porter?Here’s the funny thing: there are brewers who can’t even agree on the answer to this.
 Stouts came up alongside porters in 18th-century England, where they were known as “stout porters” (or a stronger version of a porter).
 Eventually, the “porter” was dropped from the name and stouts came into being in their own right (as with many things in British history, the truth behind a lot of the story has been lost in the mists of time).

 These days, most would argue that the true difference is in the recipe: porters use standard malted barley, whereas stouts use mostly unmalted roasted barley, which gives them their characteristic dark coffee flavors.
 This still doesn’t settle the debate in some circles, so do your best to not go crazy trying to figure it out and just enjoy one of each.